Monday, 9 September 2013

 NDEF_DISCOVERED, TECH_DISCOVERED, TAG_DISCOVERED

 Here we use the action intent-filter type to handle all types from TECH_DISCOVERED to ACTION_TECH_DISCOVERED.
 The file nfc_tech_filter.xml is used for the types defined in the file TAG.
-For details, see
+For details, see the Android documentation.
+The figure below shows the Activity of the matching process when the phone detects a TAG .

 Figure 6: Process of NFC Tag Detected